EricGzq/EricGzq.github.io/index.md

 * [2022/11/10] One paper is accepted to CVIU!

 ## Publications
-NOTE: Corresponding Authors are indicated using *
+NOTE: corresponding authors are indicated using *

 * [Exposing Deepfake Face Forgeries with Guided Residuals](https://ieeexplore.ieee.org/document/10017352)
 >**Z. Guo**, G. Yang*, J. Chen, and X. Sun.
 IEEE Transactions on Multimedia, 2023.
 (CCF B)